97th Marathi Sahitya Sammelan: Presidency

-The first All India Marathi Literary Conference took place in Pune in 1878, with Mahadev Govind Ranade serving as the president.
-In 1936, another conference was held in the Jalgaon district, presided over by Madhav Trimbak Patwardhan.
-In 1952, a meeting occurred in Amalner under the chairmanship of Krushnaji Pandurang Kulkarni.
-97th edition of the conference marks the second time a conference is being held in Amalner under the presidency of Ravindra Shobhane.
-Earlier, a conference was hosted in Jalgaon city in 1984, with Shankar Ramchandra Kharat as the president.
+Usha Tambe announced the president for 97th conference of Ravindra Shobhane in a press conference held on June 25, 2023 in Pune.
+The 97th edition of the conference marks the second time it is being held in Amalner, the first having taken place in 1952 under the chairmanship of Krushnaji Pandurang Kulkarni, and the second under the presidency of Shobhane.

-Meanwhile, President of Sahitya Mahamandal Usha Tambe announced the president for 97th conference of Ravindra Shobhane in a press conference at 3:30 pm on June 25, 2023, in Pune.

 Preparations

-The conference was set to take place in Amalner, Jalgaon district, as confirmed during the Sahitya Mahamandal meeting on April 23, 2023, in Pune.
+The conference was set to take plae in Amalner, Jalgaon district, as confirmed during the Sahitya Mahamandal meeting on April 23, 2023, in Pune.
 While Satara in western Maharashtra, Audumbar in Sangli district, Amalner in Jalgaon district, and Jalna in Marathwada region were considered as potential locations, Amalner has ultimately been chosen.

 A Sane Guruji Sahitya Nagari was set up at Pratap College in Amalner for the conference.
 Planning of different halls, leveling of the site for construction of book exhibition hall, construction of internal roads in the area, construction of toilets, arrangement of parking lot were also done.

 Conference

 The program was organized in Amalner from 2 to 4 February.
-On the morning of the first day of this literary conference at 07:30, Granth Dindi (procession of famous literary works) was taken out in Amalner.
+On the morning of the first day of conference at 07:30, Granth Dindi (procession of famous literary works) was taken out in Amalner.
 Many writers participated in the Granth Dindi.
-Granth Dindi was taken out with great fanfare in the presence of president Ravindra Shobhane and industrialist Ashok Jain.
+Granth Dindi was taken out with great fanfare in the presence of industrialist Ashok Jain.

-On February 2, professor Usha Tambe inaugurated the flag hoisting and the library house.
-The library was inaugurated by former president of Akhil Bharatiya Marathi Sahitya Sammelan, Justice Narendra Chapalgaonkar.
-The conference was inaugurated by former Lok Sabha Speaker Sumitra Mahajan inaugurate the conference.
+On February 2, Usha Tambe inaugurated the flag hoisting and the library house.
+A library was inaugurated by former president of Akhil Bharatiya Marathi Sahitya Sammelan, Narendra Chapalgaonkar.
+The conference was inaugurated by Sumitra Mahajan.